Yushi-Y/dpo-toxic-neurons/README.md

 python ./toxicity/eval_interventions/run_evaluations.py
 ```

-## Applying Activation Editing on the Four Groups to Replicate DPO
+## Apply Activation Editing on Four Groups to Replicate DPO

 To apply activation editing on the four neuron groups to replicate DPO's effects, use the evaluation scripts with activation editing hooks: